 The 2000 Ruchottes Chambertin from Domaine Armand Rousseau is a quite delightful effort for the vintage.
 In the bouquet quite airy red berry fruit with hints of sous-bois, truffle and cinnamon.
 On the palate expressive and quite juicy fruit with a nice intensity for the vintage.
 Not a big and dense wine – but harmonious and quite refined with a lovely eathy minerality.
 Love the energy from the terroir – a lovely 2000 approaching maturity.

 The 2002 Chambertin from Domaine Armand Rousseau is a delightful and refined effort.
 In the bouquet layers of airy red berry fruit with hints of sous-bois – still quite youthful but very refined and subtle.
 On the palate rich, crisp and cool fruit – refined and elegant with a very fine midpalate intensity – good weight and concentration but still very airy and delicate for a Chambertin.
-Love the effortless refinement and admire the intensity – a gorgeous Chambertin in the making.… Read the full article →
+Love the effortless refinement and admire the intensity – a gorgeous Chambertin in the making.
+Enjoyable now – but need 10 years more to unfold the full potential.

 The 2010 Gevrey Chambertin Les Cazetiers from Armand Rousseau is a beatifully focused wine.
 Slightly closed but after a quick decanting the bouquet is offering fine red berry fruit … with a wonderful sweet core of crystal clear pinot fruit – notes of cherries raspberries and pomegranate.
 On the palate quite tight and focused with a lovely core of pure transparent fruit.
 The mineralic structure is powerful and typical for this vineyard.
-Enjoyable now but teally needs at least a decade of cellaring before the full potential is unleached.… Read the full article →
+Enjoyable now but teally needs at least a decade of cellaring before the full potential is unleached.
+A fine and classic Gevrey.

 The Chambertin Grand Cru 2011 from Rousseau is a full level up in quality from the Clos de Beze.
 In the bouquet a refined expression of pinot fruit, terroir and oak – notes of strawberries, forest berries, pomegarnate.
 The oak is already quite well integrated in the nose and supporting the complex impression of fruit and minerality.
 On the palate very intense and powerful pinot fruit, with a strong backbone from the great Chambertin terroir.
-The fruit is showing lovely purity and finesse, with almost lush and silky tannins.… Read the full article →
+The fruit is showing lovely purity and finesse, with almost lush and silky tannins.
+It’s full bodied but still very refined with a very long and terroir driven finishq – lasted from Gevrey to the lunch wine at the restaurant in Chambolle-Musigny.
+A truly great wine.

 The Chambertin Clos de Beze 2011 is the most backward wine of the Rousseau lineup – but no doubt well worth waiting for.
 In the bouquet toasted oak, fine minerality combined with a lovely dark jelly fruit with elements of strawberries, dark cherries, dark forest berries and liquorice.
 On the palate quite a step up in midpalate concenation – lovely fruityness with a outstanding intensity.
 Very intense and long finish.
-Powerful and yet refined – a wine for long term drinking.… Read the full article →
+Powerful and yet refined – a wine for long term drinking.

 The Gevrey Chambertin Clos Saint Jacques 2011 from Rousseau is slightly more backward and aloof than the Ruchotte.
 In the bouquet red and darker forrest berries, currently with a quite strong impression of the new oak.
 On the palate quite a step up in concentration from the Ruchotte Chambertin, beautifully balanced and structured with a very fine minerality.
 A very fine wine, that needs some time to unfold the complexity.